3D Object Detection for Autonomous Vehicles: Models, Sensors, and Real-World Challenges

 Model Architectures and Learning Paradigms

-Anchor-based methods rely on a pre-defined set of 3D boxes (anchors) at different scales, aspect ratios, and orientations.
-During training, predictions are made relative to these anchors.
-They are well-studied, stable, and good for objects with consistent sizes, such as cars, pedestrians.
-However, they can miss irregularly sized or oriented objects.
+The difference between anchor-based and anchor-free detection is whether the model starts from a set of predefined reference boxes.
+Anchor-based methods rely on predefined 3D boxes (anchors) at different scales, aspect ratios, and orientations, and make predictions relative to those anchors.
+They are well-studied, stable, and good for objects with consistent sizes like cars and pedestrians, but they can miss irregularly sized or oriented objects.

-On the other hand, anchor-free models predict object centers and dimensions directly, without pre-defined anchors.
-These methods are increasingly popular in both LiDAR and multi-view camera 3D detection.
-These models simplify hyperparameter tuning, and are often able to generalise better to new object sizes and orientations.
-But, they can be sensitive to object density in crowded scenes.
+Anchor-free models predict object centers and dimensions directly, with no predefined anchors.
+They are increasingly popular in both LiDAR and multi-view camera 3D detection because they simplify hyperparameter tuning and tend to generalize better to new object sizes and orientations.
+The tradeoff is sensitivity to object density in crowded scenes.

 Source: Learning Salient Boundary Feature for Anchor-free Temporal Action Localization